microsoft/VirtualClient/website/docs/workloads/specjvm/specjvm-metrics.md

 ### Workload-Specific Metrics
-The following metrics are captured during the operations of the SuperBenchmark workload.
+The following metrics are captured during the operations of the SPECjvm workload.

 #### Metrics